- 1 Why Use a Refrigerator Water Filter Bypass Plug or Cartridge?

 How to Install a Water Bypass Plug or Cartridge

-Before actually purchasing a water bypass plug or cartridge, check to make sure you actually need one.
-If your water filter is in the grille at the fridge base, turn the filter handle counterclockwise and pull.
+Before purchasing a refrigerator water filter bypass plug or cartridge, check to make sure you actually need one.
+If your water filter is in the grille at the refrigerator base, turn the filter handle counterclockwise and pull.
 If the filter is inside the fridge, there should be a release button.
-This button will allow you to lift the filter cartridge out and remove it without too much effort.
+This button will allow you to lift the cartridge out and remove it without too much effort.
+Consult your owner’s manual if you need assistance with this area.
+Even if you’ve thrown it away, you should be able to find an electronic version online.

-If your fridge still dispenses water after you’ve tried these two steps, then you’ve already bypassed the filtration system!
-If no water comes out, however, you’re probably going to have to buy a plug or cartridge.
-Once you’ve done that, follow these quick and easy steps:
+If your refrigerator still dispenses water through the line after you’ve tried these two steps, then you’ve already bypassed the filtration system, and you don’t need to go through the hassle of buying and installing a filter bypass plug!
+If no water comes out, however, you’re probably going to have to buy a filter bypass plug or cartridge.
+Once you’ve done that, follow these quick and easy steps for installing your water filter bypass plug:

 1. Find the water filter housing

 As a general rule, your water filter is going to be in either one of two places, as described above.
-Look in the bottom grille of your fridge or in the upper right corner in the back of your fridge.
-In either location, you should see a knob, button, or some sort of push and pull mechanism.
-These should allow you to remove the filter and slot in your water bypass cartridge or plug.
+Look in the bottom grille of your refrigerator or in the upper right corner of the back of your refrigerator.
+In either location, you should see a knob, button, or some sort of push-and-pull mechanism.
+These should allow you to remove the filter and slot in your refrigerator water filter bypass plug or cartridge.

 2. Remove the filter cartridge

-Before you remove the filter, you may want to put a cloth or rag beneath the filter housing.
-This will catch any water that may spill when you’re changing out, bypassing, or replacing the filter.
+Before you remove the refrigerator water filter, and go through the process of installing your new water filter bypass plug, you may want to put a cloth or rag beneath the filter housing.
+This will catch any water that may spill when you’re changing out, bypassing, or replacing the water filter.
 Move any groceries out of the way and cover the space beneath the filter.
-Once you’ve done that, you’re ready to get this filter removed and replaced!
+Once you’ve done that, you’re ready to get this refrigerator water filter removed and replaced!

-Place the filter to the side.
+Put the water filter to the side.
 Be sure to dispose of it once you’ve finished replacing the cartridge.
-Your water filtration system bypass device should now be in place.
+Your refrigerator water filter bypass plug, cartridge, or system should now be set.

 Read the How to Recycle Water Filters article to learn the options for old water filters.